-After nearly two years in the making, NASM’s largest program ever—Certified Wellness Coach (CWC)—has just been made available for pre-order.
-Focused on the interaction of mindfulness, movement, recovery & regeneration, nutrition, and more this course will equip professionals with the knowledge and most effective coaching principles and practices to help individuals achieve improved mental, emotional, and physical well-being.
+Focused on the interaction of mindfulness, movement, recovery and regeneration, nutrition, and more, NASM's Certified Wellness Coach (CWC) course equips professionals with the knowledge and most effective coaching principles and practices to help individuals achieve improved mental, emotional, and physical well-being.
 In this special edition of the “Master Instructor Roundtable,” hosts Wendy Batts and Marty Miller are joined by NASM product manager Steve Myers, and NASM Content Development and Production Manager, Rich Fahmy.

-The foursome will discuss why NASM opted to enter the wellness space, what it means to be a wellness coach and the opportunities it can provide, and some common questions about the course.
-With so many people seeking betterment of body and mind, the time has never been better for you to make your move pursuing a career teaching others the path to wellness.
+The foursome will discuss why NASM opted to enter the wellness and health coach space, what it means to be a wellness coach and the opportunities it can provide, and some common questions about the course.
+With so many people seeking the betterment of body and mind, the time has never been better for you to make your move to pursue a career teaching others the path to wellness as a health coach or wellness coach.

 **This transcript is generated with an AI transcription service.
 There may be typos and grammatical mistakes.